Temperature Dependence of Heavy Quark Diffusion from (2+1)-flavor Lattice QCD: Determination of the heavy quark diffusion coefficient

 \subsection{Determination of \texorpdfstring{$\kappa_E$}{}}

 For small $\tau$, the NLO result with running coupling constant $G_E^{\rm NLO+}$ describes the lattice results for the chromo-electric correlator $G_E$, c.f.
 Fig.~\ref{fig:con_flow_correlator_LOp}.
-Therefore, the NLO perturbative result for $\rho_E$ is a good approximation of the spectral function.
-Furthermore, we have seen that combining $\rho_E^{\rm IR}(\omega,T)$ and $\rho_E^{\rm UV, NLO}(\omega)$ with the diffusion coefficient fixed by with $\kappa_E^{\rm NLO}$ in the simple way of \eqref{eq:rho_E_pert}, results in a spectral function that can describe fairly well the chromo-electric correlator at our highest three temperatures, c.f.
-Fig.~\ref{fig:NLO_kappa}.
+Therefore, the NLO perturbative result for $\rho_E$ is a good approximation of the spectral function at larger $\omega$.
+Furthermore, we have seen that combining $\rho_E^{\rm UV, NLO}(\omega)$ and $\rho_E^{\rm IR}(\omega,T)$, with the diffusion coefficient fixed to $\kappa_E^{\rm NLO}$ as described in \eqref{eq:rho_E_pert}, results in a spectral function that can describe fairly well the chromo-electric correlator at our highest three temperatures, c.f.\ Fig.~\ref{fig:NLO_kappa}.
 Thus, our Ansatz for $\rho_E(\omega,T)$ can be some combination of $\rho_E^{\rm IR}(\omega)$ and $\rho_E^{\rm UV, NLO}(\omega)$ or $\rho_E^{\rm LO}(\omega)$.
 We use the latter to check the sensitivity of $\kappa_E$ to the precise form of the perturbative determination of the spectral function at large $\omega$.
-To fully account for missing higher order perturbative corrections, we use $\rho_E^{\rm UV}(\omega)=K_E \rho_E^{\rm UV, NLO(LO)}(\omega)$, with $K_E$ an extra fit parameter.
+To fully account for missing higher order perturbative corrections, we use $\rho_E^{\rm UV}(\omega)=K_E \rho_E^{\rm UV, NLO(LO)}(\omega)$, with $K_E$ a rescaling factor treated as an extra fit parameter.
 As in previous works \cite{Brambilla:2020siz,Altenkort:2023oms,Altenkort:2023eav,Altenkort:2024spl}, we will use the following forms:

 \begin{itemize} \item Max Ansatz: \be \rho_E^{\mathrm{max}}(\omega,T)=\max\{\rho_E^{\rm{IR}}(\omega,T),\rho_E^{\rm{UV}}(\omega)\}\,. \ee \item Smooth max (smax) Ansatz: \be \rho_E^{\mathrm{smax}}(\omega,T)=\sqrt{\left(\rho_E^{\rm{IR}}\left(\omega,T\right)\right)^2+\left(\rho_E^{\rm{UV}}\left(\omega\right)\right)^2}. \ee \item Power law Ansatz: \be \rho_E^{\rm{plaw}}(\omega,T)= \left\{